 - A European tax agency rebuilt its entire core system as a set of micro services and APIs, enabling any flexible solution to be developed on top of it.

-- IBM’s Watson’s Cognitive capabilities are exclusively available through APIs.
+- IBM’s Watson’s AI capabilities are mostly available through APIs.

 - Simplification of the application portfolio, as well as better and more flexible access to existing and new application services by both business and IT sides.